Aaron’s Israel Travel Tips

 Restaurants: Tipping at restaurants is similar in Israel to the US.
 10-15% is standard, based on the level of service received.
 Make sure to look at your receipt, sometimes it will say, “10% service fee included”.
 In such a case, a tip is not necessary.

-Most tourists find travelers checks to be a hassle to use in Israel.
+Most tourists find traveler’s checks to be a hassle to use in Israel.
 Major credit cards such as Visa, MasterCard, Discover and American Express are accepted at most establishments in Israel.
 I suggest bringing a reasonable amount of cash as well as a Debit/ATM card from your bank.
+Check with your card provider to find out what kind of fee they charge for international withdrawals and transactions.
+Some cards are much better than others.
 You will be able to take cash out at almost all ATM machines in Israel.
-Some business will accept US checks as well so it is worth bringing a check book with you.
+Some business will accept US checks as well so it is worth bringing a checkbook with you.

-Most tourists to Israel stay in Hotels.
-I would like to suggests that you consider vacation rentals as well.
+Most tourists who visit Israel stay in Hotels.
+Of course there is something great about the convenience of a hotel.
+I would like to suggest that you also consider vacation rentals as well.
 Vacation rentals can have several advantages over staying in a hotel.

 Price – you can often book a vacation rental for much less than a hotel room.